Hat guessing number and guaranteed subgraphs: Graphs with bounded circumference

 From Lemma \ref{lem:td}, it follows that in a graph $G$ of bounded circumference, every block $B$ of $G$ has bounded treedepth.
-If we can conclude that $\HG_2(B)$ is bounded for each block $B$ of $G$, then it will follow from Lemma \ref{lem:blocks} that $\HG(G)$ is bounded.
+Hence, if we show that $\HG_2(B)$ is bounded for each block $B$ of $G$, then it follows from Lemma \ref{lem:blocks} that $\HG(G)$ is bounded.

 With this in mind, we aim to show that for graphs $H$ of bounded treedepth, $\HG_2(H)$ is also bounded.
-Luckily, this can be achieved by following a method of He and Li \cite{HeDegeneracy}, originally used to bound the hat guessing number of graphs of bounded treedepth in the traditional hat guessing game with single guesses.
+This can be achieved by following a method of He and Li \cite{HeDegeneracy}, originally used to bound the hat guessing number of graphs of bounded treedepth in the traditional hat guessing game with single guesses.
 He and Li consider the recursively defined sequence

 which is commonly known as Sylvester's sequence, and they show that given a rooted tree $T$, in order for the adversary to defeat the players on $\cl(T)$, it is enough for the adversary to have $s_{t+1}$ colors available for each vertex at height $t$, for each $t \geq 0$.
 Since a graph of treedepth $d$ is a subgraph of the closure of a rooted tree $T$ whose vertices achieve a maximum height of $d - 1$, it then follows that the hat guessing number of a graph of treedepth $d$ is less than $s_d$.